openshift/training/beta-3-setup.md

 As you can see, the current configuration points at the `openshift/ruby-hello-world` repository.
 Since you've forked this repo, let's go ahead and re-point our configuration.
-Assuming your github user is `alice`, you could do something like the following:

-    osc get buildconfig ruby-sample-build -o yaml | sed -e \
-    's/openshift\/ruby-hello-world/alice\/ruby-hello-world/' \
-    -e '/ref: beta3/d' | osc update \
-    buildconfig ruby-sample-build -f -
+Our friend `osc edit` comes to the rescue
+again:

+    osc edit bc ruby-sample-build

+Change the "uri" reference to match the name of your Github repository.
+Save and exit the editor.

 If you again run `osc get buildconfig ruby-sample-build -o yaml` you should see that the `uri` has been updated.

 ### Change the Code
 Github's web interface will let you make edits to files.
-Go to your forked repository (eg: https://github.com/alice/ruby-hello-world) and find the file `main.erb` in the `views` folder.
+Go to your forked repository (eg: https://github.com/alice/ruby-hello-world), select the `beta3` branch, and find the file `main.erb` in the `views` folder.

 Change the following HTML: